devfile/registry/CONTRIBUTING.md

     - Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
 Type `task+<space>` in the IDE command palette to see the list of available commands.

+2) Verifying your Sample functions with OpenShift Console

+    - Use the Developer perspective and import the Devfile Sample using Import from Git.

+3) Verifying your Sample functions with RHTAP

+    - Create an application by importing the sample from Git.

-2) Open `extraDevfileEntries.yaml` in an editor
+4) Open `extraDevfileEntries.yaml` in an editor
-3) Add an entry to the file with the following required fields:
+5) Add an entry to the file with the following required fields:

     ```yaml
     - name: <sample-name>